santanubiswas948/Svg-dynamic-directional-path.js/README.md

 # Svg-Dynamic-directional-Path.js
 It is a javascript library.
-Using this library you can create Dynamic path with direction between html div elements.
+Using this library you can create Dynamic path with arrow direction between html div elements with good visualization and responsive.
 # Why need Svg-Dynamic-directional-Path.js??
 Sometimes we need to connect two div elements dynamically with direction for best visualization in our application.
 # Prerequisites